Azure-Samples/ms-identity-dotnet-desktop-tutorial/4-DeviceCodeFlow/Readme.md

 This sample demonstrates a .NET Desktop (Console) application calling The Microsoft Graph.

-1. The .NET Desktop (Console) application uses the Microsoft Authentication Library (MSAL) to obtain a JWT access token from Azure Active Directory (Azure AD), using device code flow:
+1. The .NET Desktop (Console) application uses the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/msal-overview) to obtain a JWT [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD), using device code flow.
 2. The access token is used as a bearer token to authenticate the user when calling the Microsoft Graph.

 > Looking for previous versions of this code sample?
 Check out the tags on the [releases](../../releases) GitHub page.